Protecting Natural Treasures of Northwest Florida

 Camel Lake Recreation Area

 The Apalachicola National Forest is the largest U.S. National Forest in Florida.
 It encompasses 632,890 acres and is the only National Forest located in the Florida Panhandle.
-The forest provides water- and land-based outdoors activities such as off-road biking, hiking, swimming, boating, hunting, fishing, horseback riding, and off-road ATV usage.
+The forest provides water- and land-based outdoor activities such as off-road biking, hiking, swimming, boating, hunting, fishing, horseback riding, and off-road ATV usage.
 The Camel Lake Recreational Area includes a one mile hike on the Florida National Scenic Trail, including a campground, restroom facilities, picnic areas, and benches with a view of Camel Lake, a spring-fed lake which is very popular in warm months.

 Apalachee Wildlife Management Area